Museum of Transport and Technology: Restructuring: 2000–present

 In the early 2000s, restoration work began on the Western Springs Pumping Station.
 In 2007 the engine moved under pneumatic pressure for the first time in 79 years, and was re-commissioned in a special public opening on 19 April 2008.

 Museum director Jeremy Hubbard restructured MOTAT in 2005, adding a tier of managers, and reorganising volunteers into 11 divisions, each led by a collection manager.

 In 2007, the MOTAT tram line was extended to connect the Great North Road and Meola Road sites.
 An arson attack in 2008 led to a vintage railway carriage being destroyed.

 The MOTAT Aviation Display Hall was opened in 2011, extending the existing building to 3300 m2 in size.

 In 2012, a report on MOTAT by museum professional Cheryll Sotheran noted infighting and tension between management, volunteers and Auckland Council.
 After Michael Frawley was appointed as the CEo of MOTAT in February 2013, Frawley restructured the organisation into three "hubs" (business services, museum experience, and classic collection), increased staff numbers, and led to MOTAT refocusing on "Kiwi ingenuity" - using the historical collection to demonstrate both the past and future of New Zealand technology.

-In 2023, MOTAT converted its trams from coal to use biofuel.
+In 2023, MOTAT converted its 1891 Baldwin steam tram from coal to use biofuel.

 Te Puawānanga Science and Technology Centre was opened at MOTAT in May 2024, as a science space designed for teachers, families and children.
 The centre, composed of three gallery spaces and three classrooms, focuses on learning through play and exploration, Mātauranga Māori, and relationships with the environment.
 The centre won the International Exhibition of the Year at the Museums + Heritage Awards in 2025.

 In 2025, the Auckland Council voted to increase funding to MOTAT.